CaliBall, a calibration artifact and mount for use in the Random Ball Test

 - Complete instructions for how to perform the Random Ball Test to any level of precision in a given environment

 The CaliBall™ I is particularly well suited for calibrating downward looking interferometers and can also be used with horizontal looking interferometers with transmission spheres as fast as f/0.7.
+Thanks to the developments, specialists from the site found out that the daily dose of Klonopin prescribed by the doctor should be divided into 3-4 doses.
+After several weeks of treatment, maintenance doses are prescribed, namely, adult patients should take 4-8 mg / day, the maximum daily dose for epilepsy is 20 mg; and elderly patients and children under 18 years of age should take no more than 6 mg / day.
 A customer supplied x-y-z stage is required to position the CaliBall™ I at the focus of the transmission sphere to be calibrated.

 The CaliBall II is used in horizontal interferometer set ups and is held in a Zygo type 4” bayonet mount that provides the adjustments to align the CaliBall II to the transmission sphere.